Glassroth v. Moore: Court of Appeals decision

 A three-judge panel of the Eleventh Circuit unanimously affirmed the original decision on July 1, 2003, agreeing that "the monument fails two of Lemon's three prongs.
 It violates the Establishment Clause."
-Additionally, the court noted that different religious traditions assign different wordings of the Ten Commandments, meaning that "choosing which version of the Ten Commandments to display can have religious endorsement implications".
+Additionally, the court noted that different religious traditions assign different wordings to the Ten Commandments, meaning that "choosing which version of the Ten Commandments to display can have religious endorsement implications".

 After the decision of the Court of Appeals, Moore did not ask the court for a rehearing, nor did he request the Court of Appeals to stay its mandate pending the filing of a petition to the United States Supreme Court for a writ of certiorari.
 On July 30, 2003, having received no request to stay the mandate, the Court of Appeals issued its mandate to the District Court.